LucyLovesCircus

 That last summer, I even brought my harp to play for him, still harping on in every sense.

-Now, after an enforced year’s sabbatical for back surgery in April, I’m preparing for my return to teaching in the school classroom.
-The job I love broke me in the end, but a lesser-known family motto I discovered last week (in a book on the Scottish clans a friend from home dropped round to Mum's) reminds me: Broken, I rise, Fracta, surgo.
+Now, after a year’s enforced sabbatical for back surgery, I’m preparing to return to teaching, the job I love, the job that once broke me.
+But a lesser-known family motto I recently discovered reminds me: Broken, I rise, Fracta surgo.

-Perhaps your question drifts out into the night like a jisei, catching for a moment in the silver light before dissolving back into the dark.
+Perhaps your question drifts into the night like a jisei, catching in silver light before dissolving into dark.

-This is the life....on a boat called Serendipity, and a "dark and stormy" on the side.
+This is the life, on a boat called Serendipity, with a “dark and stormy”🍸 on the side.
 Cheers!

 Monday, 17 March 2025